 An alligator’s diet consists of fish, birds, and turtles.
 However, they are scavengers and will eat anything they can find, even something dead and decaying!
-Because alligators have high levels of stomach acid, they can eat food that other animals, such as humans, find fouled or contaminated.
+Because alligators have high levels of stomach acid, they can eat food that other animals find foul.
 This extraordinary adaptation is a critical aspect of survival for these animals.

 The American Alligator is a precious natural resource that at one time was considered rare and endangered.
-Due to conservation efforts and education of the humans that share the same ecosystem and environment, alligators have experienced a rise in numbers and are no longer considered threatened.
-They are a resource worth protecting and, we as humans, should work in harmony with the alligators to ensure their survival for generations to come.
+Conservation efforts and education have helped humans share the ecosystem and environment.
+Alligators have experienced a rise in numbers and are no longer considered threatened.
+They are a resource worth protecting.
+We as humans, should work in harmony with the alligators to ensure their survival for generations to come.

-Written by Anthony R. Savarese of Reel Carolina.
-To make reservations for the Alligator and Wildlife Tour or the Wine & Cheese Sunset Alligator Tour, please call H2O Sports in Harbour Town at (843) 671-4386.
-For details on other water activities offered by H2O Sports, visit h2osports.com.
+Written by Anthony R. Savarese.
+To make reservations for the Alligator and Wildlife Tour or the Wine & Cheese Sunset Alligator Tour, please call H2O Sports in Harbour Town at 843-671-4386.
+For details on other water activities offered by H2O Sports, visit www.h2osports.com.